 So you want to try your hand at tasting water like one of our experts?
 First of all, it has to be correctly poured.
 Use a glass without any trace of deposit or residual smell.
 It should preferably be straight-sided.
 Pour the water so that the glass is one-third full.

 The next step is observing.
 Look at it very carefully – from above and from the side.
 By doing this, you’ll be able to see any impurities.

 In the third step, you smell the water.
 Put the glass under your nose and breathe deeply and regularly several times.
 If you close your eyes you will find it improves your concentration.
 Now you’re ready to move on to the tasting phase.

-Take a mouthful of water, letting it linger initially on the tongue before swilling it around the mouth.
-Hold the water over the back of the tongue before swallowing.
-This technique allows you to assess acidity, sapidity, structure, lightness and mouth feel.
+Take a mouthful of water, letting it linger initially on your tongue before swilling it around your mouth.
+Hold the water over the back of your tongue before swallowing.
+This technique allows you to assess the acidity, taste, structure, lightness and mouth feel.

 To assess the balance and length of finish of the water, take a second mouthful and let it lie on your tongue.
 Breathe in a small amount of air through your mouth and breathe out through your nose.
 Continue as before, holding the water over the back of your tongue and then swallowing.
 Enjoy!